nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 `category clothes`

 ### Generating a monthly overview: `overview`
-Generate a monthly overview consisting of total expenses of the month in SGD and a breakdown of expenses based on category, from the most spent to the least.
+Generate a monthly overview consisting of total expenses of the month and a breakdown of expenses based on category, from the most spent to the least.
+The currency for display is standardised as SGD.

 Format: `overview MONTH YEAR`
 - `MONTH` must be the standard English Month Name